Skip to main content

 Your gut may become sensitive to certain foods (food sensitivities) when the beneficial bacteria in your gut are not balanced6.
 Food intolerances happen when your body cannot properly digest (break down) certain foods or food ingredients6.
 Gluten and lactose intolerances are two common examples of food intolerances6.

-How to Avoid Food That Triggers Diarrhea
+How To Avoid Food That Triggers Diarrhea

 If your system happens to be prone to diarrhea, there are several tactics you can use to keep your digestive system on track.
 Keeping a food diary to identify problem foods, or eating smaller portions, can help7,8.